-Dog-friendly cottages in Fortuneswell dot the slopes on the Isle of Portland.
-Dog-friendly accommodation in Fortuneswell is close to beaches and attractions, making for a fun-filled 7 nights stay in one of its many holiday cottages.
+Finding the best dog friendly cottages in Fortuneswell has become a priority for us in order for our guests to enjoy a relaxing seaside holiday.
+Accommodation in Fortuneswell is close to beaches and attractions, making for a fun-filled 7 nights stay in one of its many holiday cottages.

-This pet-friendly traditional terraced cottage situated on the slopes overlooking the beach has two bedrooms and is what friendly holiday cottages are all about.
+This is one of the top dog friendly holidays in Fortuneswell due to it being situated on the slopes overlooking the beach and has two bedrooms and is what friendly holiday cottages are all about.
 There is a super king-size and a twin upstairs with bed linen included.
 Downstairs the sitting room has a log burner and the eat-in kitchen leads to a courtyard ideal for many outdoor meals over your 7 nights stay.

 Fortuneswell Neptune Cottage is an original fisherman’s holiday cottage situated a stone’s throw from the beach.
 It is 200 years old and is over three floors.
 Downstairs there is an eat-in country kitchen with an inglenook open fire and all required amenities, including a washing machine.
 There is a spacious sitting room with a real fire, too, making this a lovely holiday home cottage in the heart of Dorset.